 There are several ways for how to deal with emotional exhaustion.
-You just need to muster enough guts to include some new habits in your daily life.
+You just need to muster enough guts to include some new habits in your daily life for recovering from exhaustion.

 1. Stop being sandwiched between family and job

-The worst thing you can do to yourself is mixing your personal and professional life.
-Your personal life has enough problems to disturb you, and your professional life is ready to throw a bunch of challenges your way.
+The worst thing you can do to yourself is to mix your personal and professional life.
+Your own life has enough problems to disturb you, and your professional life is ready to throw a bunch of challenges your way.
 If you mix them up, you are digging your own grave.

 2. Stop working for late hours